Catel/Catel.Docs/src/vnext/catel-mvvm/locators-naming-conventions/url-locator.md

 -   /[VM]Page.xaml
 -   /[VM]Window.xaml

+@alert info
-For more information about naming conventions, see [Naming conventions](Naming_conventions)
+For more information about naming conventions, see [Naming conventions](./naming-conventions.md)
+@end

 However, it is possible to add or remove new naming conventions to support your own naming convention.
 For example, to add a new naming convention for a different assembly, use this code: